Zyell/Python-Touchscreen-RightClick/README.md

 This has been tested on Ubuntu 14.04, 15.04, & 16.04 with an ELAN/Atmel touchscreen on Lenovo Yoga 2 pro, and Surface Pro 2.

 To modify the delay for your right click, open the script in a text editor and modify the self.click_delay variable, the default is 1.5 seconds.

+To use the long press workaround, set that option to True.
+To use PyMouse for event input instead of UInput (the default UInput method doesn't work for all hardware/OS setups, and the PyMouse option can result in displaced right clicks in some environments when the window of interest is not the primary focus), set that option to True.
+Default is False for both.

 In order to launch the script at startup, the rc.local method may or may not work.
 Using systemd, you can setup a service.
 The service can be setup as follows to call a shell script: